|Attack1||26 (bite: plain)|

-Manticores are natural beasts that can fling volleys of spikes at you from afar.
-Spikes may become lodged in you, causing you to take damage when you move.
-Although players can easily outrun manticores, they can deal dangerous amounts of damage to you as you flee.
+Manticores are natural beasts that can fling volleys of spikes at you from afar; these spikes can become lodged in you, causing you to take damage whenever you move.
+Although players can easily maintain distance from manticores, they can deal dangerous amounts of damage to you as you flee.
 They are found in the mid-Dungeon, the Lair, the Shoals, and the Vaults, and can be summoned by the Monstrous Menagerie spell.

 Tips & Tricks

-- Manticores' spikes deal 2d13 physical damage per hit, which is reduced by your AC and can be blocked or dodged.
-These spikes are infinite, so manticores don't have to resort to melee.
+- Manticore spikes deal 2d13 physical damage per hit, which is reduced by your AC and can be blocked or dodged.
+They have an infinite supply, so manticores don't have to resort to melee.
 Heavily armoured characters or characters with a source of Repel Missiles can usually shrug off these spikes with ease, but others may want to keep their distance (6 tiles away is a perfectly safe kiting distance) to avoid perforation.

-- Once you have the barbs status, moving inflicts 2d(level+2) damage, where level is the number of times you've acquired the status (up to a maximum of 4).
-This is a small enough amount of damage that it may be worth improving your position if it only takes a movement or two, but be careful if you have low HP.
+- Once you have the Barbs status, moving inflicts 2d(level+2) damage, where level is the number of times you've acquired the status (up to a maximum of 4).
+This is a small enough amount of damage that it may be worth improving your position if it only takes a square or two of movement, but be careful if you have low HP.
 Also note that the game only warns you once about moving with barbs; if you've already repositioned, be careful that you don't accidentally move again.